petri-labs/kaiju/README.md

-# merlion
+# blackfury

-**Merlion** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
+**Blackfury** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
 It is built using Cosmos SDK and Tendermint.